 In mediation, one negotiates the agreement without the direct assistance or advocacy of an attorney.
 This allows parties to forge their own agreement with minimum outside influence to achieve fair agreements for the family.

-It is important to understand that our trained attorneys do not represent either party in a mediation.
+It is important to understand that our attorneys do not represent either party in a mediation.
 In fact, they are a neutral to both you and your spouse.
-As such they will not provide direct legal advice to either party within a mediation.
+As such, we will not give legal advice during mediation sessions but instead will offer general information and assist in creative problem solving.

 Additional Options